 and in Kindle edition:

 I got a free copy of this book.
 All thoughts and opinions are my own and given voluntarily.
-No compensation was received.
+No compensation was received for my review.